danielyao12/Sanders-workflows/README.md

 doesn't help us.

 #### These steps are REQUIRED to be able to use the CodeML sub-workflow

+First, if you haven't already, visit the UofA Conda set up guide linked above to ensure your package and environment paths are configured correctly.

+Once you're confident that Conda has been configured correctly, run the following:

 ```{shell}
 module load Anaconda3